 As we discussed in my last post, most people don’t make it through BUD/S. They ring the bell, place their helmet in the Grinder, and move on, considered DOR’s (Drop On Request).
 But where do they go?
 They go to a purgatory-like existence at another part of the training complex at Coronado.
 So, they’re still technically around, although they don’t get to live in the same barracks as those still in BUD/S. This DOR group is referred to as the X Division, or X-Div.

-X-Div members get moved to another part of the islands, where they typically do menial labor until they get their next assignment from the Navy.
+X-Div members get moved to another part of the island, where they typically do menial labor until they get their next assignment from the Navy.
 As you might expect, the atmosphere among them is not great.
 They’ve just let go of the rope and given up their dream of becoming a SEAL, and few of them walk away from it in a good state of mind.
 Regret, frustration, bitterness, anger, resentment, fear, and a lack of direction on where to go next are standard responses.

 But here’s the interesting part: new BUD/S candidates who arrive at Coronado before their BUD/S barracks are ready are sent to live with the X-Division.
 This mix of dreamers with those whose dream has been dashed makes for a compelling dynamic.
 The dreamers can’t wait to find out what BUD/S is really like from those X-Divvers.
 As you might imagine, lots of the X-Divvers are ready to talk about how awful BUD/S is, how the instructors are unfair, how the program sets them up to fail, etc.

-This kind of talk does nothing to improve the confidence level of those entering BUD/S. Imagine talking to guy who looks like a Greed god, with biceps and pecs that can’t be contained by his shirt, and whose 8-pack abs looks like it was airbrushed on him who is telling you that there’s no way to pass BUD/S. You can be sure that some BUD/S candidates are done before they get started as a result of their time with the X-Division.
+This kind of talk does nothing to improve the confidence level of those entering BUD/S. Imagine talking to guy who looks like a Greek god, with biceps and pecs that can’t be contained by his shirt, and whose 8-pack of abs looks like it was airbrushed on him who is telling you that there’s no way to pass BUD/S. You can be sure that some BUD/S candidates are done before they get started as a result of their time with the X-Division.
 Even if they don’t admit it, they’ve preloaded these excuses into their brains and, when the time comes, they’ll pick one, ring the bell, place their helmet on the Grinder, and go join the X-Division themselves, ready to tell the next group of dreamers how their dream either sucks or cannot be accomplished.

 Life is full of shattered dreams.
 It’s full of people who, for one reason or another, have not become who they set out to become or have not accomplished what they set out to accomplish.
 Hell, many of us fit that description right now.
 In life, the story doesn’t end until you die.
 In fact, for many, the story doesn’t end until years later, as their children and grandchildren will carry on what they’ve accomplished.
 But too many let their failures and their fears define them, and it makes them bitter.
 When they see someone chasing their dream, seeking to accomplish great things, their own failures and fears wash over them like a wave.
 And it hurts.
 So, they try to get everyone else to stay average with them.
 As long as no one around them is striving to get better, then they feel better about not striving.